 Salida Tree Board Members:

-Board members serve two-year terms.
 The Tree Board chooses its own officers, makes its own rules and regulations, and keeps a journal of its proceedings.
 A majority of the members represents a quorum for the transaction of business.
-Interested individuals may attend meetings but will not vote.
+Interested individuals are encouraged to apply.

 The Tree Board is responsible for proposing a written annual work plan that includes recommended practices and associated costs for the care, preservation, trimming, planting, replanting, removal or disposition of street and park trees.